froukje/datamapu/content/posts/ml_concepts/loss_functions.md

 ### Loss Functions for Classification Tasks{#loss_class}

-As for regression tasks, in classification, we use Loss Functions to measure the error our model makes.
+As for regression tasks, in classification, we use loss functions to measure the error our model makes.
 The difference however is, that in this case, we don't have continuous target values, but categorical classes and the predictions of our model are probabilities.

 **(Binary-)Cross Entropy**

-*(Binary-)Cross Entropy* is the most used Loss for classification problems.
+*(Binary-)Cross Entropy* is the most used loss for classification problems.
 To explain *Cross Entropy*, we start with the special case of having two classes, i.e. a binary classification.
 The Cross Entropy then turns into *Binary Cross Entropy (BCE)*, which is also often called *Log Loss*.

 The mathematical formulation of the Cost Function is as follows

 $$L(y, \hat{y}) = -\frac{1}{N}\sum_{i=1}^N{\Big(y_i\log(\hat{y}_i) + (1 - y_i)\log(1 - \hat{y}_i)\Big)},$$

 with $y = (y_1, \dots, y_N)$ the true label ($0$ or $1$) and $\hat{y} = (\hat{y}_1, \dots, \hat{y}_N)$ the predicted probability.
 To understand how Binary Cross Entropy works, let's consider just one sample.
-That means we can forget the outer sum over $i$ and get the Loss Function
+That means we can forget the outer sum over $i$ and get the loss function

 $$L(y_i, \hat{y}_i) = -y_i\log(\hat{y}_i) - (1 - y_i)\log(1 - \hat{y}_i).$$